 See More...See Less....”

-In the image below, three neural network models illustrate the concepts of overfitting, ideal model complexity, and underfitting in machine learning.
+The image below illustrates the concepts of “overfitting” and “underfitting”.
+Between these two extremes is a graphic showing the ideal model complexity in machine learning.
 On the left, the model labeled "Overfitting" has an excessive number of connections and layers, representing a highly complex network that may perform exceptionally on training data but poorly on unseen data due to capturing noise rather than the underlying pattern.
 On the right, the "Underfitting" model has sparse connections and layers, suggesting a model that is too simple to capture the complexity of the data, resulting in poor performance on both training and new data.
-The middle model, marked "Ideal," shows a balanced structure with an optimal number of layers and connections, indicating a well-tuned model that generalizes well to new data.
+The middle model, marked "Ideal," shows a balanced structure with an optimal number of layers and connections, indicating a well-tuned model that can apply accumulated learning well to new data.
 This visual metaphor helps convey the importance of model complexity in machine learning and the trade-off between a model's ability to learn from data and its capacity to generalize from that learning.

 Cross-Validation Explained Through Coin Sorting